nopnop2002/Arduino-MatrixControl/examples/MatrixControl-Scroll-Interval/README.md

+# Scroll interval
-# If you change this, the scroll interval will change.
+If you change this, the scroll interval will change.
 ```
 #define interval 20;
 ```